 If your doctor diagnoses you with an injury or illness that inhibits your ability to work, make sure they write you a note.
 You must have documentation of your disability and how it affects your work-related tasks.
 If your doctor doesn’t explicitly state the medical condition you have, the insurer may deny your claim.

-Hire a Monroe, NC Workers’ Compensation Attorney.
+Hire a Monroe, NC Workers’ Compensation Attorney

 When you pursue workers’ comp benefits, you need an experienced lawyer.
-Ours at DeMayo Law Offices is ready to help.
+Ours at DeMayo Law Offices are ready to help.
 It’s a complicated process, and if you miss a deadline or submit incomplete documentation, your claim could be denied.

 Why Was My Workers’ Compensation Claim Denied?

 There are many reasons an insurer can deny your claim.
 DeMayo Law Offices has years of experience appealing denied claims to help clients receive the benefits they deserve.
 The most common reasons for denial include:

 - Failure to report the injury: You’re supposed to let your employer know about your injury within 30 days of the date it occurred.
 If you wait, the insurance company might not believe your injury is serious enough to justify paying your benefits.